joshbousel/convio-email-signup/README.md

 - **data-req:** 'true' if the field is required, 'false' if it is not
 - **data-map:** The corresponding field name in Convio *ie: 'cons_email'*
 - **data-label:** The label to appear above the field
-- **data-options:** Options for select field, each separated by a comma *required for input type of select*
+- **data-options:** Options for select field, each separated by a two colons *required for input type of select*

 Finally, to display a thank you message, a div with the class of 'thanks' must be added.
 Any html within this div will display after the form is successfully submitted.